-This glossary is a collection of terms and their definitions as they were used in a variety of Agency projects.
+This glossary is a collection of terms and their operational definitions as they were used in a variety of Agency projects.
 You can use the filter to search and select the terms you want to see based on their place in the alphabet or the projects that they are related to.

 Child-friendly schools adopt a rights-based, multi-sectoral approach, concerned with the whole child.
 According to UNICEF: